 In reality, though, we find that cold start dabbing is actually the best way for beginners to start learning how to dab because it’s much easier to overburn and waste your concentrates with standard dabbing methods.

-So is cold dabs better than the traditional method of dabbing?
+So is cold dabs better than the traditional method of dabbing in 2023?

 Both methods actually will give you great results, it just depends on your skill level with traditional dabbing.

 Cold start dabs are a much easier way to begin learning how to dab with a ton of added benefits.

 The traditional dabbing techniques (hot dabs) can be a bit time-sensitive and if done wrong you can waste a large percentage of concentrates that you have in your banger.